Patient information: Testicular cancer (Beyond the Basics)

 These tests are done to determine if the suspected cancer has spread beyond the testicle (metastasized).
 The most common site of metastasis in testicular cancer is the lymph nodes in the abdomen; metastasis to the lung, liver, bones, and brain is also possible.

-Prognostic classification — Men with stage II or III testicular cancer (both seminomas and NSGCTs) can be classified as having a good, intermediate, or poor prognosis (chance of survival and recovery) based upon the stage of disease and particular type of testicular tumor.
+Prognostic classification — Men with stage II or III testicular cancer (both seminomas and nonseminomatous germ cell tumors [NSGCTs]) can be classified as having a good, intermediate, or poor prognosis (chance of survival and recovery) based upon the stage of disease and particular type of testicular tumor.
 Men with stage I testicular cancer have an excellent prognosis and are not included in this classification system.

-Following radical inguinal orchiectomy, testicular cancer is treated based on the type of tumor (seminoma or nonseminomatous germ cell tumor), the stage of the disease, and the prognosis.
+Following radical inguinal orchiectomy, testicular cancer is treated based on the type of tumor (seminoma or NSGCT), the stage of the disease, and the prognosis.

 All men with seminoma are classified as having a good or intermediate prognosis.
 Men with NSGCT may have a good, intermediate, or poor prognosis, depending upon the stage of their disease.